Manual Handling Accident Claims

 How much will it cost to make a manual handling accident claim?

-Making a claim with the help of our solicitors is simple, as we provide a 100% no win, no fee service.
-This means that you will not be asked to make any upfront payments to start your claim, and you will not be charged a penny if we cannot win your case.
-If our solicitors are successful and you are awarded compensation, a small percentage may be taken from your damages to cover the solicitors costs.
+Making a claim with the help of an injury solicitor is simple, as they will provide a 100% no win, no fee service.
+This means that you will not be asked to make any upfront payments to start your claim, and you will not be charged a penny if they cannot win your case.
+If your solicitors are successful and you are awarded compensation, a small percentage may be taken from your damages to cover the solicitors costs.
 This percentage (maximum of 25%, but often lower) will be fully disclosed to you during your free consultation.

-We aim to make the entire claim process as straightforward and stress-free as possible.
-From your first consultation through to the completion of your case, we will provide an efficient and transparent service, keeping you updated every step of the way.
+Your solicitor will aim to make the entire claim process as straightforward and stress-free as possible.
+From your first consultation through to the completion of your case, your solicitor will provide an efficient and transparent service, keeping you updated every step of the way.

-Why should I choose you to manage my claim?
+Why choose a solicitor to manage my claim?

-Our solicitors have extensive and varied experience in dealing with manual handling and other work-related accident claims.
-We work with integrity and confidence to ensure that our clients always understand the processes involved throughout their compensation claim.
+The solicitors we work in partnership with have extensive and varied experience in dealing with manual handling and other work-related accident claims.
+They work with integrity and confidence to ensure that clients always understand the processes involved throughout their compensation claim.

 - Free initial consultation with no obligation attached